artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab2/README.md

 Answer the following questions about the ```for``` loop both theoretically and using the RVfpga-Pipeline simulator.
 Remember to analyze an iteration from the third one onward, avoiding the first/second iterations where there are instruction cache misses and the branch predictor is not yet properly trained.
 You can use the project located at ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/ProyectoP2``` and simply replace the program in file ```src/Programa.S``` for the new one.

 a.
 Identify the hazards that occur and explain how this processor handles them.
+You may include screenshots from the RVfpga-Pipeline simulator while executing the program.

 b.
 Draw the pipeline diagram for the second iteration of the loop.
 Unlike Ripes, the RVfpga-Pipeline simulator does not generate this diagram automatically.
 Therefore, you must create it manually, either on paper or with a tool such as Excel or PowerPoint.
 Nevertheless, you can still rely on the RVfpga-Pipeline simulation to analyze the program’s behavior cycle by cycle within the loop.